atakaldirak/Thrust-Measurement-Graph/README.md

 ## 📊 How Should The Text File Look Like ?
 ![Plot Preview](datatxt.png)

 Time in milliseconds on the left, time in grams on the right.
 Note the commas and periods.
+And name the file as "DATA.txt"